taynguyen3110/XMOP/README.md

    cd backend
    node server.js
 4. Ensure you're not using incognito mode in your browser and leave the XMOP tab open during deployments for proper logging.

-Architecture
+## Architecture

-## XMOP Architecture
+### XMOP Architecture

-XMOP integrates with AWS Cognito for user authentication and uses two primary databases:
+XMOP integrates with AWS Cognito for user authentication and uses two databases:

 - Workspaces Database: Stores workspace information, including status and deployment details.
 - Deployments Database: Tracks individual deployment details, such as deployment ID, workspace, deployment time, and status.

-## Deployment Architecture with Terraform
+### Deployment Architecture with Terraform

 XMOP uses a highly available and scalable AWS architecture to deploy WordPress applications.
 It spans multiple availability zones to ensure fault tolerance.